-The visual quality of the Talega-Escondido transmission line area is predominantly Class A and B. Between the Escondido and Rainbow Substations, the landscape character varies from urban developments to open mountainous terrain.
-Urban community areas are crossed in Escondido, while dispersed rural residential areas predominate most of the Peninsular Range landscape between Escondido and Rainbow Substations.
+The visual quality of the Talega-Escondido transmission line area is predominantly Class A and B. Between the Escondido Substation and the community of Rainbow, near MP 30, the landscape character varies from urban developments to open mountainous terrain.
+Urban community areas are crossed in Escondido, while dispersed rural residential areas predominate most of the Peninsular Range landscape between the Escondido Substation and the community of Rainbow.
 Overall, the rural areas are Class A scenery due to the dramatic mountainous terrain, granitic rock outcroppings, visual diversity and intactness of the rural agricultural areas that support orchards and nurseries.
 Class B areas are generally associated with the more urban landscapes.

-From the Rainbow Substation to Talega Substation, the transmission line initially traverses through semi-rural residential developments of Rainbow and crosses I-15.
+From MP 30 to the Talega Substation, the transmission line initially traverses through semi-rural residential developments of Rainbow and crosses I-15.
 Landscape qualities vary from hills and valleys characterized by dense chaparral and granitic rock outcroppings to intensive orchard developments.
 To the west of I-15, the corridor primarily crosses undeveloped mountains, hills and valleys on the Marine Corps Base Camp Pendleton.
 Visual characteristics in this stretch are generally representative of the Peninsular Range.
 The visual integrity and intactness of the natural landscapes are generally high, except where base activities are evident.
 The presence of the existing 230 kV transmission line and widely scattered rural roads are the primary cultural features through much of this area.
 East of the Talega Substation, the visual character of the area is heavily influenced by both the natural landscapes of Camp Pendleton to the south and the urbanized communities of San Clemente to the north.
 Areas of potentially sensitive viewers are concentrated in the communities of Escondido, Rainbow and San Clemente, and at the crossing of I-15.